 The empirical dimensionality of the indicators selected to capture latent theoretical concepts at all aggregation levels were assessed using Bayesian factor analysis models.
 For each model, the first 5,000 iterations of the chain were discarded and the next 100,000 iterations selected.
 Saving each 100th iteration of the chain produced a data set of 1000 estimates for the parameters of interest in the models.
 As a general strategy, Bayesian factor analysis models were estimated by asking for a single factor.
 Two- and in some cases three-factor models were also run but none of these showed a better general fit with regard to capturing the empirical dimensionality in the data than the unidimensional solutions.
 Moreover, Cronbach's Alpha (CA) was calculated as a measure of scalability.
-To inform the choices made, the pairwise bivariate correlation coefficients (Pearson's r) were also calculated for each cluster of indicators.
-These are presented in Annex F. The tables in this Annex include, for each indicator, the loadings and their corresponding standard error, the uniqueness coefficients and their corresponding standard errors, and the Cronbach's Alpha coefficients computed for the scale with the item deleted.
+To inform the choices made, the pairwise bivariate correlation coefficients (Pearson's r) were also calculated for each cluster of indicators, the loadings and their corresponding standard error, the uniqueness coefficients and their corresponding standard error, the uniqueness coefficients computed for the scale with the item deleted.